fesanmar/Stilpy/docs/usage.rst

 TimeInterval(start=datetime.datetime(2019, 12, 19, 15, 30), end=datetime.datetime(2019, 12, 19, 17, 0, 35), duration=datetime.timedelta(seconds=5435), name='Cecilia', surname='Park')

 But what happens if we want different iterators, one per element of the group.
-Lets say that we want a iterator for every employee.
-You can easily have.
+Let’s say that we want a iterator for every employee.
+You can easily have it.
 In fact you will get a list of ``TimeGaps`` objects, one for every employee.
 You just need to call the ``grouped_intervals`` property.

-First lets see the groups that we have by calling the ``grouper_tags`` property.
+First let's see the groups that we have, by calling the ``grouper_tags`` property.

 >>> ti_g.grouper_tags
 [{'name': 'Cecilia', 'surname': 'Park'}, {'name': 'Eve', 'surname': 'Palmer'}, {'name': 'Moses', 'surname': 'Farrel'}]

-Now lets get a list of ``TimeGaps``, one per employee and see what it got inside.
+Now let's get a list of ``TimeGaps``, one per employee and see what it has inside.

 >>> grouped_ti = ti_g.grouped_intervals